 7.1 Equal Employment Opportunities and Good Employer Provisions

-7.1.1 The equal employment opportunities and good employer provisions of the State Sector Act 1988(external link) apply.
+7.1.1 The equal employment opportunities and good employer provisions of the Education and Training Act 2020 apply.

 7.1.3 The employer recognises its responsibility as a good employer to have practices in place that ensure fair and just treatment for all employees.
 The employer is committed to providing a supportive and safe working environment which is free from discriminatory practices and harassment.
 Te Kura has a policy and mechanisms in place if employees believe they have been subject to any form of discrimination and/or harassment.
 Information is held on Te Kura’s intranet site.